Classroom Innovation Grants

 -providing an honorarium to an external teaching consultant or student assistant

-Funds cannot be used for faculty stipends.
+Funds cannot be used for faculty stipends or food purchases.
 Items and equipment purchased with grant funds belong to Lewis & Clark.
 All institutional policies regarding capital equipment, purchasing, and procurement apply.

 Faculty who receive classroom innovation funds will participate in the TEP Innovation Institute by being a member of a roundtable discussion or by giving a brief presentation where they discuss their innovation, whether or not they found it effective, and how they plan to continue.